 The heat and humidity of summer can combine to make a very uncomfortable environment for dairy cows and be a concern for dairy producers.

 Heat stress in cattle is brought on by a combination of high temperature and high humidity.
 The optimal outside temperature for dairy cattle is between 23ºF ( -5º C) and 65ºF (18ºC).
-With an onset of heat stress, the effects can include:
+Effects of heat stress can include:

 - Reduction in dry matter (DM) intake,